Back to: Design Patterns in C# With Real-Time Examples

 Step5: Client code

-The Client is going to use the Proxy Object and the Proxy object is going to call the Actual Object behind the scene.
-In our example, the Main Method of the Program class is going to be the Client, So, Please modify the Main method of the Program class as shown below.
+The Client will use the Proxy Object, and the Proxy object will call the Actual Object behind the scenes.
+In our example, the Main Method of the Program class is going to be the Client, So Please modify the Main method of the Program class as shown below.

 using System; namespace ProxyDesignPattern { class Program { static void Main(string[] args) { Console.WriteLine("Client passing employee with Role Developer to folderproxy"); Employee emp1 = new Employee("Anurag", "Anurag123", "Developer"); SharedFolderProxy folderProxy1 = new SharedFolderProxy(emp1); folderProxy1.PerformRWOperations(); Console.WriteLine(); Console.WriteLine("Client passing employee with Role Manager to folderproxy"); Employee emp2 = new Employee("Pranaya", "Pranaya123", "Manager"); SharedFolderProxy folderProxy2 = new SharedFolderProxy(emp2); folderProxy2.PerformRWOperations(); Console.Read(); } } }